isomerpages/nyp-sirs/_digital-programmes/9a-wechat-digital-immersion-programme.md

 <p>Join us in this experiential learning trip and future proof your e-Commerce strategy design through
 understanding the future of mobile integrated e-Commerce space.</p>

+<h4>Who Should Attend</h4>
-<p>Suitable for Business Owners, Decision Makers, Head of Departments, and
+<p>This programme is suitable for Business Owners, Decision Makers, Head of Departments, and
-C-suite Level</p>
+C-suite Level.</p>

 <h4>Outline</h4>
 <ul>